-IT spending of customers is often driven by the growth in revenue of customers.
-The Global economic recession may reduce the IT spending budgets of our customers which may adversely affect our revenue, profitability and results of operation.
+Our customers' IT spending of customers is often driven by their growth in revenue.
+Economic contractions may reduce the IT spending budgets of our customers which may adversely affect our revenue, profitability and results of operation.
 Currency fluctuations will also lead to variations in revenue.
-The Infrastructure Managed Services, National Long Distance ('NLD') / International Long Distance ('ILD') business and eLearning may be affected in terms of prices and growth.
+Our Infrastructure Managed Services, National Long Distance ('NLD') / International Long Distance ('ILD') business and eLearning may be affected in terms of prices and growth.